KrystianeOtis/lift-api/README.md

 # Lift - Fitness App
+## About
-Lift is a web-based fitness application.
-The application allows users to track their fitness progress, set fitness goals, and find exercises that suit their needs.
+Lift is a web-based fitness app that provides users with workout routines, exercise details, and allows them to set goals.
+This repository contains the backend code for Lift, including the API and routes that handle data retrieval and manipulation.

-## Technologies Used
+## Dependencies
-* Javascript: The programming language used to build the frontend and backend of the application.
-* MongoDB: A NoSQL database used to store and retrieve data from the application.
+The backend for Lift is built using Node.js and the following dependencies:
+*MongoDB: NoSQL database
-* Swagger: An API documentation tool used to document the API endpoints.
+*Swagger: API documentation tool
-* Render: A cloud-based platform used to host the application.
-* Visual Studio Code: A lightweight and powerful code editor used by the development team to write and debug the code.
+*Render: Hosting and deployment platform
+*Visual Studio Code: Integrated development environment

 ## API Endpoints
 Lift has the following API endpoints: